This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 At Abt Global, our climate experts understand that a focus on locally led, context-specific solutions is critical to successfully scaling climate adaptation solutions and bridging gaps in policy, finance, and technical expertise.
 Our approach combines deep expertise in climate risk assessments, geospatial analytics, and policy analysis with our global work across sectors.
 We partner with communities and stakeholders to identify entry points for action and develop evidence-based, multi-sectoral strategies that center equity and strengthen resilience to climate impacts.

-Find information on our presentations below and visit us at our booth.
+Find information on our presentations below.

 Panel: Tackling the Disproportionate and Combined Effects of Climate and Contamination on Indigenous Lands Through Adaptation